PARENTS & CAREGIVERS

 This program is for parents/caregivers who need financial support to help pay for their children’s sports registration fees, equipment and transportation.
 Please apply on the CT Jumpstart web site.
 As the local CT Jumpstart Community Partner, we are available to help families complete program forms if the online option is not available to them.

 We are the local community partner for CT Jumpstart.
 That means if you need help completing the online form or require a paper copy, we can help!
-Contact Nicole () or call 519-482-8777 for help with the application for funding your children’s sports activities.
+Contact Nicole (firstname.lastname@example.org) or call 226-699-0707 ext 101 for help with the application for funding your children’s sports activities.